Do you really need to refrigerate butter?

-Butter storage: Who knew it was such a slippery subject?
+Butter storage.
+Who knew it was such a slippery subject?

-The topic blew up on Twitter this week, after a food debate began over whether butter should be kept permanently in the fridge or out on the counter.
+The topic continues to pop up on social media, with many people often debating over whether butter has to be refrigerated or if you can leave butter out.

 It's no wonder: If you have a stick of butter in your kitchen — and most of us do — you've obviously made a choice about where to store it.
-Sure, leaving it on the counter is convenient for buttering bread without tearing it to shards, but is it safe?
-We turned to food experts for their verdict.
+Sure, leaving it on the counter is convenient for buttering bread without tearing it to shards ... but is it safe?
+We turned to food experts for the verdict.

-(Drum roll, please.)
-Food-safety experts told TODAY that yes, you can leave butter out on the counter — as long as you follow a few guidelines (see below).
+Food safety experts told TODAY Food that yes, you can leave butter out on the counter — as long as you follow a few guidelines (see below).
 Of course, they had some caveats, too.

-First: Storing butter in the fridge is obviously going to be the most foolproof way of staying safe.
+First: Storing butter in the fridge is obviously going to be the most foolproof way of keeping the food safe and free of potential contaminants.

 Butter's super-high fatty acid content is what makes it less susceptible to bacteria, as opposed to foods with high-water content, Kivett explained.

-How to store butter on counter safely
+How do you store butter on the counter safely and how long can butter sit out?

 1. Use pasteurized butter.
 Unless it says "raw," most butter is pasteurized, meaning it's free of pathogens (bacteria that can cause foodborne illness).